Climdyn/auto-AUTO/documentation/notes/paper.md

 * PyDSTool [@clewley2007]
 * Other useful tools can be found at [https://dsweb.siam.org/Software](https://dsweb.siam.org/Software)

-However, to the authors knowledge, these tools do not provide automatic continuation features relevant to the problems raised in the [Statement of Need](#statement-of-need).
+However, to the best of the authors' knowledge, these tools do not provide automatic continuation features relevant to the problems raised in the [Statement of Need](#statement-of-need).
 PyCoBi proposes limited automatic generation for codimension-2 bifurcation diagrams (regime diagrams), a feature that is also planned in auto-AUTO future developments.

 # Future Developments

-Future developments plan for auto-AUTO includes:
+Future development plans for auto-AUTO include:

-* Automatic continuation of regime diagrams, i.e. codimension-1 bifurcation branch tracking and detection of codimension-2 bifurcations by AUTO (regime diagrams).
+* Automatic continuation of regime diagrams, i.e., codimension-1 bifurcation branch tracking and detection of codimension-2 bifurcations by AUTO (regime diagrams)
-* Investigate the formalization and abstraction of automatic continuation using graph theory, leveraging the functionalities already available in auto-AUTO, and allowing for a more insightful construction of the diagrams.
+* Investigation of the formalization and abstraction of automatic continuation using graph theory, leveraging the functionalities already available in auto-AUTO, and allowing for a more insightful construction of the diagrams

-However, while the latter proposed development is an obvious way to pursue the development of auto-AUTO, it is presently out of the scope of the authors research.
+However, while the latter proposed development is an obvious way to pursue the development of auto-AUTO, it is presently out of the scope of the authors' research.

 # Acknowledgments